FrederikTobner/JANUS/book/src/chapter-01-introduction/prerequisites.md

 ## Required Knowledge

 If any of these feel unfamiliar, get comfortable with them first.
-The OS development is challenging enough on its own.
+Writing your own Operating system is usually considered to be the most challenging programming task there is,therfore it is crucial that you have already a solid understanding of

 **Programming Skills:**